 Rotating online classes

-The self-isolation experience during the pandemic showed how easy it is to be connected remotely.
+The self-isolation experience during the pandemic is showing us how easy it is to be connected remotely.
 Students can still collaborate with others online when asked to work on projects together.
 Could most lectures also be made available digitally?
 That way, students only need to attend in person on specific occasions, like for exams.

 Keeping areas clean.
 How?